 Here are some tips for handling glue safely:

-- Read the label for the ingredients and health risks before use.
-The glue is likely a chemical mixture; While it’s usually harmless when used as intended, it’s still important to be aware of the ingredients in any chemical formula you’re using.
+• Read the label for the ingredients and health risks before use.
+The glue is likely a chemical mixture; While it’s usually harmless when used as intended, it’s still important to be aware of the ingredients in any chemical formula you use.

-- Take caution to avoid getting any glue on you.
+• Take caution to avoid getting any glue on you.
 If you get any on yourself, it probably isn’t coming off for a while.
-Be careful not to touch anything that has drying glue on it, as you could get stuck and even hurt yourself.
+Be careful not to touch anything with drying glue, as you could get stuck and even hurt yourself.

 How To Glue a Baseboard